metal3-io/metal3-docs/design/metadata-handling.md

   it.
 The reconciler will also verify that the required secrets exist.
 If they do not, they will be created.
-- if no Metal3Data exists for that *Metal3DataClaim*, then the reconciler will create one and fill the respective field with the secret name.
+- if no Metal3Data exists for that *Metal3DataClaim*, then the reconciler will create one and fill the respective field with the secrets names.
+  It will set the `templateReference` to the value of the Metal3DataTemplate if set.

 To create a Metal3Data object, the *Metal3DataClaim* controller will select an index for that Metal3Machine.
 The selection happens by selecting the lowest available index that is not in use.
-To do that, the controller will list all existing Metal3Data object linked to this Metal3DataTemplate and to get the unavailable indexes.
+To do that, the controller will list all existing Metal3Data object linked to this Metal3DataTemplate and get the unavailable indexes.
+The Metal3Data objects are linked to a Metal3DataTemplate by three ways.
+Either they directly reference the template in the `template` field of the `spec`, or they have the same `templateReference` key as the template, or the template's `templateReference` matches the `name` of the `template` field of the `spec` of the Metal3Data.
+The third way ensures backward compatibility with previous version of implementation when there was no `templateReference` in Metal3Data objects.

 The indexes always start from 0 and increment by 1.
 The lowest available index is to be used next.
 The `dataNames` field contains the map of Metal3Machine to Metal3Data and the `indexes` contains the map of allocated indexes and claims.

 Once the next lowest available index is found, it will create the Metal3Data object.
-The name would be a concatenation of the Metal3DataTemplate name and index.
+The name would be a concatenation of the Metal3DataTemplate name and index, in case `templateReference` field is empty.
+If `templateReference` field is present, the Metal3DataTemplate name would be fetched from it and it is then concatenated with index.
 Upon conflict, it will fetch again the list to consider the new list of Metal3Data and try to create the new object with the new index, this will happen until the new object is created successfully.
 Upon success, it will render the content values, and create the secrets containing the rendered data.
 The controller will generate the content based on the `metaData` or `networkData` field of the Metal3DataTemplate Specs.
 The *ready* field in *renderedData* will then be set accordingly.
 If any error happens during the rendering, an error message will be added.

+Since the `templateReference` field is an addition to the existing API, the default behaviour of the controller will be to list the Metal3Data objects by matching their template field if the `templateReference` is left empty on the template object.
+However, if the `templateReference` is set on the Metal3DataTemplate object, but not on the Metal3Data object, then the controller will match the `templateReference` field with the `name` of the `template` field of the Metal3Data object.
+This is performed by setting the `templateReference` value on a new Metal3DataTemplate object to the name of an old Metal3DataTemplate object.
+This allows to transition from the old template object, which is without `templateReference` set on the Metal3Data objects created from the old template object to the new one which uses the `templateReference`.

 ### The generated secrets